 - Loss of consciousness

 Only a medical professional can determine the extent of a brain injury, based on a physical exam and imaging tests.
 Even once the injury has been diagnosed, treatment options can also vary.
 Very mild TBIs may require no treatment beyond a period of rest.
 For more severe injuries, diuretics, anti-seizure medications, induced coma, and surgery may be necessary.
 All these options, however, focus on alleviating symptoms and dulling pain.

 Lithium May Offer New Options for TBI Victims

 Lithium is a mood stabilizer that affects the flow of sodium through nerve and muscle cells.
 It is most commonly used to treat bipolar disorder and serious depression.
-Researchers recently found laboratory evidence that lithium, used in conjunction with the immunosuppressant rapamycin, protects brain cells.
+Researchers recently found laboratory evidence that lithium, used with the immunosuppressant rapamycin, protects brain cells.
 According to the study, the drugs stopped the signals of the chemical glutamate between cells and prevented further cell damage and death.

 If you or someone you love has suffered a TBI while on the job, you may be facing a difficult and uncertain future.
-Workers’ compensation benefits can help you obtain the medical care and wage replacement your family needs, and the attorneys at Monast Law Office may be able to help.
-Take a moment to fill out our online contact form, and you will hear back from a member of our team who can answer your questions today.
+Workers’ compensation benefits can help you obtain the medical care and wage replacement your family needs, and the attorneys at Monast Law Office may help.
+Take a moment to fill out our online contact form, and you will hear from a member of our team who can answer your questions today.